sybrew/the-seo-framework/readme.txt

 * **Improved:**

 * **Changed:**
-	* TODO "Remove author name?" is now enabled by default.
-We found only Discord using this feature in the wild, and asserted most find Discord's way of handling it undesired.
+	* "Remove author name?" is now enabled by default.
+We asserted only Discord using this feature in the wild, and found those who care think Discord's way of handling it undesired.
+	* "Apply `noindex` to every second or later archive page?" is now disabled by default.
+We found that, even though it helps Google crawl your website more efficiently, it could actually be deleterious to indexing.
+		* We may consider reverting this decision once we can discern separate "post type archive" (including a separate "blog") options for this.
+	* TODO Redirected pages are no longer included in the sitemap.
+For real this time.
 * **Improved:**
 	* Continuing the trend we set since TSF v4.0.0, we reduced the size of the main object of TSF significantly by offloading various methods to flyweight objects.
 This should improve load times, albeit only a little.
 TODO measure this?
 * **Removed:**